videosdk-live/videosdk-docs/docs/realtime-communication/intro.md

 With our `embeded-sdk`, you can embeded a video call widget in your web application.
 It supports 98% of the devices across all platforms and adaptive video calling for better quality calls with low latency.
 Developers can also customise `embeded-sdk` to make it more convenient for your application.

-Our research team has worked hard to handeled all the edge cases so you just have to focus on what matters.
+Our research team has worked hard to handled all the edge cases so you just have to focus on what matters.

 ![Embeded SDK Example to add video call widget in your web application](/img/prebuilt.jpg)